 If it looks like your dog is trying to escape the yard by digging holes near the fence line, there’s one way we can prevent them from doing this.
 Try to put barriers that would stop your dog from digging a hole near the fence.

 You may try placing large rocks or chicken wire along the bottom of the fence line.
 Bury these partially underground, making sure there are no sharp edges that could harm your dog.
 The chicken wire would act as an additional layer to the fence line that would stop your dog from trying to escape.
 This should also deter your dog from digging near the fence.

 To get attention…

 If your dogs often dig when you are around or if you always catch your dog digging, it may be because they need and seek attention.
-Make sure that your dogs get enough attention if it appears that it is their sole motivation for digging holes in the yard.
+Make sure that your dogs get enough attention if it appears that it is their sole motivation for creating burrows in the yard.

 While many dogs dig for obvious reasons, some dogs often dig for reasons we may not know.
 New dogs are often curious about their surroundings.
 This curiosity also leads some dogs to dig.